gsurma/jetson/README.md

 [Notebook](autopilot_testing.ipynb)
 <br>
 <br>
-Finally, with the trained model we can test our jetson on track.
-With relatively lightweight resnet18 CNN jetson operates at ~30 FPS and successfully drives the track in both directions.
+Finally, with the trained model we can test our jetson on the track.
+With relatively lightweight resnet18 CNN, jetson operates at ~30 FPS and successfully drives the track in both directions.

 <img src="assets/loop_ccw_small.gif" width=500>
 <img src="assets/loop_cw_small.gif" width=500>